-Funerals To Begin For Pittsburgh Shooting Victims
+'The Boys' Laid To Rest In Pittsburgh

 "And they were just — just so good ... always with a smile and caring," she said in an interview with NPR member station WESA.
 "Cecil and David have a special place in my heart."

-During his time leading the congregation Tree of Life, Rabbi Chuck Diamond said the two were always there – one out front, greeting everyone who came to worship.
+During his time leading Tree of Life, Diamond said the two were always there — one out front, greeting everyone who came to worship.

 "There's no question in my mind he was sitting in the back of the sanctuary, the chapel, at the time, greeting people at the time the gunman came in," Diamond said.